pizzapartytime/Vortex/README.md

 The game was brought to my attention by [twitch.tv/macaw45](twitch.tv/macaw45) who has an insatiable appetite for Cryo games.
 He put a bounty offer out for someone to fix the bugs impeding a satisfying playthrough.
 The opportunity to do some Mega Drive programming for a community passionate about the game has been irresistible.

-#### There are still bugs, but it is much more completable than the version on Hidden Palace.
+#### There are still bugs, but it is more completable than the first released.
   - One class of show-stopping bugs vanquished as of 8/19/2024